zacatac/daedalus/README.md

-Prometheus is an agentic tool which attempts to automate the process of writing source code that satisfies the constraints outlined in a test suite.
+Daedalus is an agentic tool which attempts to automate the process of writing source code that satisfies the constraints outlined in a test suite.
 This approach borrows from the practice of test-driven development where a developer writes tests which are expected to fail and also describe the desired behavior of code.
-The prometheus agent assumes the user has already written the necessary tests to specify functionality.
+The daedalus agent assumes the user has already written the necessary tests to specify functionality.

 Demo video: https://www.loom.com/share/1bdf85141ba841f8bfe1056ddf164c97